Graham's Tree Reconstruction Conjecture and a Waring-Type Problem on Partitions: Introduction

 \begin{conjecture} For each $n \geq 1$, the number of Graham classes of trees on $n$ vertices equals the number of isomorphism classes of trees on $n$ vertices. \end{conjecture}

-As shown by Otter (\cite{O48}), the number of isomorphism classes of trees on $n$ vertices is $\widetilde{\Theta}(\alpha^{n})$, where $\alpha = 2.99557658565\ldots$, i.e., approximately $3^n$.
-Our main result is the following; though substantially subexponential, the lower bound is at least superpolynomial.
+As shown by Otter (\cite{O48}), the number of isomorphism classes of trees on $n$ vertices is $\widetilde{\Theta}(\alpha^{n})$, where $\alpha = 2.955765\ldots$, i.e., approximately $3^n$.
+Our main result is a lower bound on the number of Graham classes of trees that is superpolynomial, although substantially subexponential.

 \begin{theorem} The number of Graham classes of trees on $n$ vertices is

 \end{theorem}